 - Locate a text that you would like to use.
 This could be online, in a book, or from a PDF or Word document.
 To make this work, you will need to make sure the text is in some sort of digital format meaning you will have to type it up if it is in a paper format.

 - Highlight and copy the text.
 If the text is on a webpage, it is probably a good idea to use PrintFriendly to create a ‘clean’ copy of the text that won’t drag in words for the advertisements or other extraneous content.
-To understand how to use PrintFriendly, watch my video lesson.
 Once you have a nice copy of the text, simply copy by selecting all the text and choosing ‘copy’.

-- Go to Wordle.net, click on “Create your own” and paste the text into the top box, and click on “Go”.
-It may take a few seconds, but eventually a new word cloud will appear on the screen.
-You can now choose the font type, colours, and layout from the menu at the top.
+- Go to HTML5 Word Cloud, click on “Copy & Paste”, paste the text into the box, and click on “Start”.
+A new word cloud will appear on the screen.
+You can now choose the theme and shape from the menu at the top.
+Click on “Save” to download the image to your computer.

-- Hand out your word cloud.
+- Print out your word cloud and hand it out.
 After introducing the topic or the exercise, put students in pairs or small groups and hand out the word cloud to the students.
 Explain to them that the large words are used many times in the story and the smaller words are used less.

 - Have students discuss the word cloud.
 Ask them to brainstorm in their pairs/groups what they think the story is about.
 Have them try to draw connections to the words.